-The bidder while preparing the Position Paper would be:
+The bidder, while preparing the Position Paper would be:

-- 1. Identifying, analyzing, and synthesizing literature, evidence, and data for drafting Position Paper on the theme mentioned in this RFP. - 2.
-The Position Paper would be aligned to the overall objectives of Chapter 3 as part of the larger mandate of Pillar 3 (see section 2 under Draft Chapter Outline). - 3.
-Further, case studies to support the Position Paper would be vital and fulfill the larger objective of the chapter, by crafting a compelling narrative.
+- 1. Identifying, analyzing, and synthesizing literature, evidence, and data for drafting the Position Paper, based on the Position Paper theme mentioned in this RFP document. - 2.
+The Position Paper would be aligned to the overall objectives of Chapter 5 as part of the larger mandate of Pillar 5 (see section 2 under Draft Chapter Outline). - 3.
+Further, case studies to support the Position Paper theme, would be vital and fulfill the larger objective of the chapter, by crafting a compelling narrative.